Tyler Texas Airports and Landing Strip History

 The era of aviation in Tyler began after World War I when air corp veteran O.C.
 Palmer kept a small bi-plane on a grassy hill between South Broadway Avenue and Donnybrook Avenue, near the current site of Bergfeld Square.
 He took passengers for short flights over the city.

-In 1929 the Tyler City Commission selected Palmer to head a committee to develop an airport for Tyler.
+The Tyler City Commission selected O.C.
+Palmer, a World War I pilot, to head a committee to develop an airport for Tyler.
 Subsequently, the city purchased 296 acres on the west side of Dixie drive for the site of the airport.
 Tyler's airport was dedicated on June 28, 1930 as Tyler Municipal Airport.
 No terminal building existed at that time.
 It was renamed Rhodes Field in 1934 in honor of Chamber of Commerce Manager Russell Rhodes.

 During World War II, the Tyler air field was leased from the City of Tyler by the U.S. Army Air Forces as a training base and renamed Pounds Field.

 It was named in honor of 2nd Lt.
-Jack W. Pounds, a pilot instructor from Tyler who died in an air crash in 1942 during the early part of World War II.
+Jack W. Pounds, a pilot instructor from Tyler who died in an air crash in 1942 during the early part of World War II while serving in California.
+He was the first officer from Tyler to die during the war.

 When the airport was returned to the city after the end of the war, the name was kept.

-Today, Tyler Pounds Regional Airport (airport code TYR) is a state-of-the-art airport providing jet service to cities worldwide via American Airlines connections at the DFW airport.
+Today, Tyler Pounds Regional Airport has evolved into a state-of-the-art airport providing jet service to cities worldwide via connections at the Dallas DFW Airport.

 The map below shows the approximate location of Stewart Airport in relation to the current Tyler street grid.
 The airport was closed sometime before 1960.

-Television station KLTV began broadcasting in 1954, and was originally located on East Erwin Street at Loop 323 in a former hanger at Stewart Airport.
+Television station KLTV began broadcasting in 1954, and was originally located on East Erwin Street at Loop 323 in a former hangar at Stewart Airport.

 Older maps of south Tyler show at least three other airport landing strips, as shown in the maps below.

-Another airport landing strip was located on the present-day site of The Village at Cumberland Park, roughly at the northeast corner of U.S. 69 and Toll Loop 49.
+Another airport landing strip was located on the present-day site of The Village at Cumberland Park, roughly at the northeast corner of U.S. 69 (South Broadway Avenue) and Toll Loop 49.

-The map below shows the location of the air strip before construction of the new shopping center.
+The map below shows the location of the air strip with an overlay of the outline of the Village at Cumberland Park which opened in 2014.
 Today, no remains of the landing strip are visible.

-A thrid landing strip was located further south, on the west side of U.S. Highway 69, about half-way between FM 2813 and FM 246.
+A third landing strip was located further south, on the west side of U.S. Highway 69, about half-way between FM 2813 and FM 346.
 The site is located east of the communities of Flint and Gresham.
 The sole turf runway 17/35 was 1,500ft in length, 30ft in width.
 It was known as Pineridge Airport, FAA Identifier 16TS, and is now closed.

-Southwest of Tyler, near Emerald Bay and Teaselvile, was the Emerald Bay Airport.
+Southwest of Tyler, near Emerald Bay and Teaselville, was the Emerald Bay Airport.
 See map below for exact location.

-Located 25 miles southwest of Tyler, and 3 miles northeast of Frankson, is Aero Estates Airpark, an active air facility.
+Located 25 miles southwest of Tyler, and 3 miles northeast of Frankston, is Aero Estates Airpark, an active air facility.

 Just east of Tyler, another landing strip existed just north of Texas Highway 64, past East Lake Tyler.
 See map below for exact location.